-In a separate bowl, whisk together gelatin, flour, cocoa powder, instant coffee, baking soda, spices, and salt.
+In a separate bowl, whisk together flour, cocoa powder, instant coffee, baking soda, cinnamon, cayenne, ginger, and salt.
 Set aside.

-Cream together the butter, sugar, maple syrup, and vanilla for at least 5 minutes.
-You want the mixture to be extra creamy.
-Slowly add in the mixture of dry ingredients until combined into a dough.
+In your mixer, beat the butter and sugar until light and fluffy, about 3 minutes.
+Add in the egg and vanilla and beat until combined.
+Slowly add in the mixture of dry ingredients until just combined into a dough.
 Use a spoon or spatula to mix in the chocolate chips.

 Prepare a cookie with parchment paper.
 Use a cookie scoop, or spoon hefty 1-inch mounds of cookie dough onto the cookie sheet about 2 inches apart.
-Gently flatten the mounds of cookies into a 1/2 inch thick disc, don't worry, these cookies will not spread or rise too much beyond where you see them now.
 Top with flaked sea salt (optional).

-Bake on the center rack for 15-17 minutes, until the tops start to split and crack.
-Remove from the oven and allow to cool on the baking sheet, or immediately slide the parchment paper onto a cooling rack.
-These cookies need to cool and set before you can handle them, so don't try to pick them up just yet.
-Allow to cool for at least 15-20 minutes.
+Bake on the center rack for 12-15 minutes, until the tops start to split and crack.
+Remove from the oven and allow to cool on the baking sheet for about 10 minutes.